-The IESO produces Annual Planning Outlooks (APOs) for the province for the purpose of informing stakeholders about the state of the electricity system, and any necessary investment required over the course of the outlook period.
-The demand for electricity, together with the supply outlook, establishes the context for resource adequacy and transmission security assessments, as the demand forecast determines the amount of electricity that must be served.
+The IESO produces Annual Planning Outlooks (APOs) for the province for the purpose of informing stakeholders about the state of the electricity system and any necessary investment over the course of the outlook period.
+The demand for electricity, together with the supply outlook, establishes the context for resource adequacy and transmission security assessments as the demand forecast determines the amount of electricity that must be served.

-The APO 26-year long term demand forecast is produced at an hourly and zonal resolution and at the net-level, generator-level demand, under a normal weather scenario and is based primarily on a sector/sub-sector/zonal/end-use/efficiency level/fuel-type/annual and an 8,760 hourly load profile model, with additional adjustments for special sectors such as agriculture, transportation, other sources of demand, conservation and demand management (CDM) programs and regulations (including the residential demand response program), the Industrial Conservation Initiative, and embedded generation.
-The forecast is calibrated with actual historical demand data and aligned with the IESO's regional electricity planning initiative activities findings.
+The APO long term demand forecast is produced at an hourly and zonal resolution and at the net-level, generator-level demand, under a normal weather scenario and is based primarily on a sector/sub-sector/zonal/end-use/efficiency level/fuel-type/annual and an 8,760 hourly load profile model, with additional adjustments for special sectors such as agriculture, transportation, other sources of demand, demand side management programs and regulations, the Industrial Conservation Initiative, residential demand response programs and embedded generation.
+The forecast is calibrated with historical actual demand data and aligned with the IESO's regional electricity planning initiative activities findings.
 The methodology of the development of the demand forecast is covered herein.